Bryce Petty: 2017 season

 During the Jets' third preseason game against the New York Giants on August 26, Petty passed for 250 yards until leaving the game with an apparent left knee injury.
 On August 27, it was revealed that his left knee was diagnosed with a Grade 1 MCL sprain.
 During Week 14 against the Denver Broncos, Petty entered the game for two plays after Josh McCown suffered an apparent back injury.
 However, McCown then returned to the game before breaking his left hand and being relieved by Petty for the remainder of the contest.
 Petty completed 2 of 9 passes for 14 yards as the Jets lost by a score of 23–0.
 With McCown down for the rest of the season, Petty was named the starter.
 During Week 15 against the New Orleans Saints, Petty finished with 179 passing yards, a touchdown, and 2 interceptions as the Jets lost 19–31.
 During Week 16 against the Los Angeles Chargers, Petty was held to 119 passing yards with an interception as the Jets lost 7–14.
-During the season finale in Week 17 against the New England Patriots, Petty had 232 passing yards as the Jets lost 26–6.
+During the season finale in Week 17 against the Patriots, Petty had 232 passing yards as the Jets lost 26–6.
 Overall, he finished the 2017 season with 544 passing yards, one touchdown, and three interceptions in four games.

 On May 3, 2018, the Jets released Petty after three seasons.

 Miami Dolphins

 On May 4, 2018, Petty was claimed off waivers by the Miami Dolphins.
-He was waived/injured on September 1, 2018, and was placed on injured reserve.
-He was released on September 25, 2018.
+He was waived/injured on September 1, and was placed on injured reserve.
+Petty was released by the Dolphins on September 25.